moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 ![Check price data](/images/builders/tooling/oracles/acurast/acurast-3.webp)

-Note that to obtain a readable price, you must account for the decimals of the price feed, which is available with the `decimals()` method.
-So in this example, where the price feed returned a value of `51933620000`, the decimal point will need to be moved six places, corresponding to a Bitcoin price of `$51,933.62` at the time of writing.
+Note that to obtain a readable price from the price feed, it's essential to adjust for the feed's decimal places, which can be determined using the `decimals()` method.
+For instance, if the price feed returns a value of `51933620000`, you'll need to move the decimal point six places to accurately reflect the price.
+In this example, it corresponds to a Bitcoin price of `$51,933.62` at the time of writing.

 ### Supported Assets {: #supported-assets }